-The 2026 FIFA World Cup will feature 48 teams, with 42 already qualified and the remaining 6 spots to be contested in the qualifying rounds by teams from six continents.
+The 2026 FIFA World Cup will feature 48 teams, with 42 already qualified after qualification and the remaining 6 spots filled after playoffs in the qualifying rounds by teams from six continents.
 Participating teams come from Asia, Africa, Europe, North and South America, and Oceania.

 After the 2026 FIFA World Cup qualification, 48 teams will qualify for the Final round of the World Cup tournament.
 In the 2026 FIFA World Cup Group Stage, all the qualified teams will be divided into 12 groups.
 All 48 nations will be prepared for the World’s biggest sports event from June 11 to July 19, 2026.
 Here you can find the 2026 FIFA World Cup Teams List.